irbowen/Sharded_Key_Value_Store/README.md

 Isaac Bowen(irbowen) & Pranav Ramarao(pranavr)

-Our paxos implmentation is written in c++14.
+Our paxos implementation is written in c++14.
 You can get started with the following

 ```bash